 - Provides previously unpublished research on new approaches to integrating governance, the changing role of IT, and shared mobility initiatives

 - Links transportation and land use, climate change, poverty reduction, and gender, going well beyond the technical issues of transport planning to secure vastly improved outcomes

-- Highlights successful factors from initiatives that have worked in one context can be tailored to different contexts
+- Highlights successful factors that have worked and how they can be tailored to different contexts

-- Learning aids such as case studies, text boxes, and chapter openers and summaries
+- Includes learning aids, such as case studies, text boxes and chapter openers and summaries